 It became obvious that the local beer industry was inclusive and open to sharing their craft with others for the betterment of the community.
 Talking with Port O’Pints inspired me, and helped make the decision to start writing about my experiences.

 I started reviewing breweries in September of 2016, but things didn’t really take off until the following January when Men’s Health included me on a list of people to follow on Instagram.

 From there, I chose to dive in and fully embrace all things beer.
 I adopted a heavier social media role, posting about brewery openings, new beers, and brewfests.
-In tandem, I started contributing to the Oregon Beer Growler, a local magazine that’s focused on all aspects of the beer industry.
+In tandem, I started contributing to the Oregon Beer Growler, a local magazine that was focused on all aspects of the beer industry.